-- a.
-Visit your public lands and share enjoyment with all people - b.
-Stay informed and educated on public lands issues so you can weigh in - c.
+- h.
+Presidential signature/veto if the bill passes in both chambers it is sent to the president.
+The president signs the bill into law or vetoes the bill and sends it back to Congress. - 3.
+Discuss other tactics in the "Advocacy Toolbox", including: - a.
+Visit your public lands and share enjoyment with all people - Stay informed and educated on public lands issues so you can weigh in - c.
 Join organizations that monitor public lands projects and support their work - d.
-Make public comments and participate in community hearings on public lands decisions - e.
-Use social media to amplify your voice in support of public lands - f.
-Volunteer to help maintain your public lands - g.
+Make public comments and participate in community hearings on public lands decisions - Use social media to amplify your voice in support of public lands - f.
+Volunteer to help maintain public lands near you - g.
 Call and/or write a letter to your federal and local policy makers when public lands bills are up for vote - h.
-Vote! - i.
-Run for office and champion conservation of our public lands for all people - j.
+Vote! - Run for office and champion conservation of our public lands for all people - j.
 Organize peaceful demonstrations, rallies and marches to encourage public engagement